learn-with-me/notes-google-cloud-platform/cloud-functions.md

 * HTTP functions can be ended by response.send\(\)
 * Other functions are ended as soon as the callback is finished
+  * You have the ability to automatically let the function retry on failure for pub/sub

 #### LifeCycle of a function